section-engineering-education/engineering-education/content/articles/building-a-lyrics-search-app-using-vanilla-javascript/index.md

 Not knowing the lyrics of a song, is a problem most song-lovers encounter.
 In this article, you will be creating a platform where users can search for lyrics by entering the artist name or title of the song.

-You will be creating the search app using HTML5, CSS3, Vanilla JavaScript, async-await with fetch method, OVH Application Programming Interface (API), and EcmaScript 2015 (ES6) features like arrow functions.
+You will be creating the search app using HTML5, CSS3, Vanilla JavaScript, async-await with fetch method, OVH Application Programming Interface (API), and ECMAScript 2015 (ES6) features like arrow functions.

 ### Prerequisites

 To follow along with this tutorial, you need the following:

-- A code editor (like Visual Studio Code)
+- A code editor (like Visual Studio Code).
-- Basic knowledge of HTML5, CSS, and JavaScript
+- Basic knowledge of HTML5, CSS, and JavaScript.
-- A laptop with an internet connection
+- A laptop with an internet connection.

 ### Structuring the lyrics search app with HTML5
 To begin, create a folder named `lyrics-app`, then you need to create three files in the folder: `lyrics.html`, `lyrics.css`, and `lyrics.js`.